Parents Television and Media Council: Popular music

 In May 2011, the PTC took issue with Rihanna's music video for her song "Man Down."
 In the video Rihanna portrays a woman who resorts to killing the man who had previously raped her.
 They claimed the video promoted gun crime and murder, while the pop star said she wanted to be a voice to victims.
-After the video became the most viewed YouTube video that week, she sarcastically used Twitter to thank the PTC in helping her make the video such a success.
+After the video became the most viewed YouTube video that week, she sarcastically used Twitter to thank the PTC for helping her make the video such a success.

 Criticism

-The PTC has been frequently criticized for hypocrisy, slanted reporting and only criticizing shows that are aimed at adults.
-Critics of the PTC have alleged that it supports increased governmental censorship of television by lobbying the FCC for indecency enforcement for certain television shows and inaccurately reporting on the V-Chip in order to further their agenda.
+The PTMC has been frequently criticized for hypocrisy, slanted reporting and only criticizing shows that are aimed at adults.
+Critics of the PTMC have alleged that it supports increased governmental censorship of television by lobbying the FCC for indecency enforcement for certain television shows and inaccurately reporting on the V-Chip in order to further their agenda.